Forz70043/crud-men/README.md

 * `npm i body-parser --save`
 * `npm i mongodb --save`

-OR just clone or fork this project and then run `npm install`
+OR just fork this project and then run `npm install`